-As an alumnus of Faber Academy’s online courses Writing a Novel: the first 15,000 and Work in Progress, it’s a dream come true to have secured a two-book deal with my debut crime fiction novel.
+As an alumnus of Faber Academy’s online Writing a Novel course, it’s a dream come true to have secured a two-book deal with my debut crime fiction novel.

 Hold Your Tongue was picked up by Transworld UK and also pre-empted by Heyne/Diana in Germany.
 The eBook version has just been published (20th November 2019), with the paperback release scheduled for Boxing Day.
 The second book in the series will follow later in the 2020.
 I’m still in a daze (a very happy one!)
 Read the announcement made in the The Bookseller here.

 It really wouldn’t have been possible without Faber Academy, my fantastic tutor Tom Bromley, and the support of my fellow students, with a special mention to Katherine Debona.

 I can’t recommend the courses highly enough.
 I learnt so much about the writing process, providing feedback on others’ work, reading new books as a result of extracts from the course material, the publishing process – both via the course and the monthly forum chats with authors – and that’s just to name a few invaluable things that I gained.